 The property's seller (or real estate agent, if applicable) should be able to tell you the zoning designation for the land.
 It's also an excellent policy to confirm what you're told by looking at a zoning map of the area.

-The local governmental offices that deal with land use and zoning can likely provide you with a copy of the applicable zoning map.
+The local governmental offices that deal with land use and zoning can likely provide you with access to the applicable zoning map.
 Also take a look at the zoning of nearby properties, to ensure other allowed uses in the area won't pose a problem.
 If, for example, you don't wish to live near a farm or factory, make sure the nearby properties don't allow for such uses.

-Also obtain a copy of the applicable zoning ordinances and review their requirements If you need help deciphering the language of the ordinances or determining which are applicable, an experienced real estate attorney in the area can assist.
+Also look at the applicable zoning ordinances and review their requirements.
+If you need help deciphering the language of the ordinances or determining which are applicable, an experienced real estate attorney in the area can assist.

 What if you love a particular piece of land, but its zoning won't allow you to use it the way you want to?
 For example, perhaps you want sell the vegetables you intend to grow on the land by operating a small retail farm stand.
 However, you find out that the property's "rural" zoning designation prohibits any commercial activity in that location.